lehrblogger/lehrblogger.com-octopress/source/_posts/2016-03-01-twitters-achilles-heel.md

 [22]: http://cards.kik.com
 [23]: http://www.wechat.com/en/features.html#moments

 Twitter, to its credit, has recently tried to move its messaging product back downmarket.
-They [resurrected DMs][14] with support for photos and a more prominent placement, but they're [still bizarrely tied to Twitter's follow graph][15] -- my friends might still want me to be able to talk to them even if they don't want to be bothered by all of my public tweets -- despite [experiments with fewer restrictions][16].
+They [resurrected DMs][14] with support for photos and a more prominent placement, but they're [still bizarrely tied to Twitter's follow graph][15], despite [experiments with fewer restrictions][16][^1].
 These efforts are misdirected, however: Twitter users think of DMs as a last-resort communication method, used only when the matter is urgent (traditionally, DMs would trigger in-app, email, and SMS notifications) or when you don't have the person's email address.
 And even with the recent changes, Twitter is still thinking of DMs as email, merging the email envelope icon with the messaging chat bubble icon in their new iOS tab bar:

 [14]: https://blog.twitter.com/2013/photos-in-direct-messages-and-swipe-between-timelines
 [15]: http://thenextweb.com/twitter/2013/11/19/twitter-backtracks-removes-option-let-users-receive-direct-messages-follower/